Regular Logical Mode vs. Light Fun Mode In Social Interactions

 'Regular Logical Mode': Are in their element.
 Can talk one-on-one, or in a small group, about a subject that interests them in depth

-’Light Fun Mode': People are being less serious, so they feel encouraged to let loose themselves and not try to seem like they have it all together.
-If they're drinking a bit it may help them loosen up.
+'Light Fun Mode': People are being less-serious, so they feel encouraged to let loose themselves and not try to seem like they have it all together.
+If they're drinking a bit it may help them relax.
 They may do better when they are playing a character

 Possible pitfalls for shyer, more cerebral people

 'Regular Logical Mode': Can get too focused on discussing an abstract topic and ignore the people they're with, can focus more on getting their point out or sounding smart and sophisticated and ignore the human element, can be overly logical, may feel on the spot to speak

 'Light Fun Mode' May be too inhibited to function in this mindset, may get annoyed at the way everyone is acting, not able to participate in shared lighter activities (e.g., joking around, party games, dancing), may get over-stimulated or irritated at their surroundings (e.g., crowd, noise, heat, etc.), may get a knock to their self-esteem and feel like they don't fit in

 So there you have it.
 Again, this breakdown is somewhat exaggerated.
 It's not an extreme either-or kind of thing.

 Where more intellectual, serious types can go wrong:

 Here are some problems more reserved, logical types may have:

 - Being one-sided and only comfortable interacting with people in 'Regular Logical Mode'.